Updated on:

 Understanding the context of the country in which your marketing campaigns are based is a crucial component of targeting your desired population.
 Here’s some basic information about Oman to get you started.

-Though the Omani government does not research or share statistics on the religious affiliations of its population, an estimated 85.9% of the population practices Islam.
-Savvy marketers based in the United States should have a good understanding and respect of the values and culture of a predominantly Muslim country while not failing to appreciate the modernity and sophistication of a rapidly developing, 77.6% urban society.
+Though the Omani government does not research or share statistics on the religious affiliations of its population, an estimated 95% of the population practices Islam.
+Savvy marketers based in the United States should have a good understanding and respect of the values and culture of a predominantly Muslim country while not failing to appreciate the modernity and sophistication of a rapidly developing society, with nearly 87% of the population concentrated in increasingly globalized urban centers.
+On top of that, Oman also has a significantly young population: with a median age of 28.8 years old, it is no surprise that this country is currently seeing a major uptick in entrepreneurship and tech related startups.
+This young population that is plugged into global media makes for a great online marketing target audience.

 Language